adityapgupta/Sports-Analysis/training/README.md

 The base YOLO models have decent object detections for football videos, but it can be improved using labelled data from Soccernet.

 Two separate models have been finetuned, one for player detection and one for ball detection.
-Both of these are available in the `models` folder.
+Both of these are available in the `models` folder for direct use.

 ## Usage
 1. Visit https://www.soccer-net.org/data to fill an NDA to access the data.
 This will give you a password to be used to download the data.